In this blog post I’m going to put Robusta under the spotlight for a change, and delve into what this mysterious bean is all about.

 Around 60 – 75% of the world.

-Most artisan roasters, coffee shops and cafes invest in high quality Arabica beans.
+Most artisan roasters and cafe’s invest in high quality Arabica beans.

 If you’re curious, ask your favourite roaster or shop to see what kind of beans they use.
 We recommend sampling all different kinds to find your favourite!